ppearson/prod/doc/rst/source/provisioning/prov_schema.rst

         * - waitForResourceCreation
           - Waits until the resource in question is *partially* available - at least in terms of known details. i.e. for creation of VPS instances, it will wait until an IP address of the instance is known.
-        * - waitForResourceReady
+        * - waitForResourceFinalised
           - Waits until the resource in question is fully ready to be used.
+This is the default if no wait type is specified.

 Provision Actions